Costa Rica Nature Tour for Active People - Jurassic Experience

 The platform is ours all day today — to watch the animals, hear the sounds, enjoy the sensation of being a bird for one day.
 We even have a good lunch, and comfortable chairs, while feeling the breeze and smelling the jungle and listening to the songs of the birds.
 This is binocular country up here.

-Day 6: On the beach: maybe turtles, maybe sea kayaks
+Day 6: On the beach

 Sea turtle hatchlings ready to swim